Biomarker Testing for Cancer Treatment

 A biomarker test may be called a companion diagnostic test if it is paired with a specific treatment.

 Biomarker testing is different from genetic testing that is used to find out if someone has inherited mutations that make them more likely to get cancer.
 Inherited mutations are those you are born with.
 They are passed on to you by your parents.

 How are biomarker tests used to select cancer treatment?

 Biomarker tests can help you and your doctor select a cancer treatment for you.
 Some cancer treatments, including targeted therapies and immunotherapies, may only work for people whose cancers have certain biomarkers.

-For example, people with cancer that has certain genetic changes in the EGFR gene can get treatments that targets those changes, called EGFR inhibitor.
+For example, people with cancer that has certain genetic changes in the EGFR gene can get treatments that target those changes, called EGFR inhibitors.
 In this case, biomarker testing can find out whether someone’s cancer has an EGFR gene change that can be treated with an EGFR inhibitor.